HaldeyC/Lab1/README.md

 This is an assignment at Kristianstad University.

-The assignment is a personal portfolio website with jut plain HTML and CSS.
+The assignment is a personal portfolio website with just plain HTML and CSS.